ash14feb/T-ShirtECommerce/README.md

 DATABASE SETUP
 ------------------------------------------------------------------------------------
-1. CREATE A DB in MS SqlServer and Run below script on top of the newly created DB
+1. CREATE A blank database in MS SqlServer and Run below script on top of the newly created DB
 2. DB_Schema_TShirtecom.SQL

 APP SETUP